blkluv/Lumina/replit.md

 # Lumina

 ## Overview
-Lumina is a Web3 social media platform designed to integrate features from Facebook and TikTok on the Arbitrum One blockchain.
-It enables users to create and share short-form video, text, and image content, earn LUM token rewards for engagement, send/receive tips, join groups, and follow creators.
-The platform aims to decentralize social interactions and monetize user-generated content within a Web3 ecosystem, while uplifting humanity through righteous, moral, noble, religious, ethical, educational, financial, technological, scientific, and crypto content.
+Lumina is a Web3 social media platform on the Arbitrum One blockchain, combining features of Facebook and TikTok.
+It allows users to create and share short-form video, text, and image content, earning AXM token rewards for engagement, sending/receiving tips, joining groups, and following creators.
+The platform aims to decentralize social interactions, monetize user-generated content, and promote positive content across various domains like education, finance, and technology within a Web3 ecosystem.

 ## User Preferences
 I want the agent to use Typescript for all new code.
 I like functional programming paradigms where they make sense.
 I want the agent to prioritize security and best practices in smart contract development.
 I prefer iterative development with clear, small pull requests.
 Before making significant architectural changes or adding new external dependencies, please ask for my approval.
 Ensure all user-facing changes are responsive and mobile-friendly.